percona/everest-doc/docs/administer/manage_namespaces.md

     - You may choose to skip the DB namespace installation in the `everestctl install` command.

 ## Update namespaces

+!!! info "Important"
+    Removing operators with `update` is currently not supported.

 You can run the following command to add more operators to an existing DB namespace.